All Books

 by George Stephanopoulos, Lisa Dickey

-Go inside the White House command center for high-stakes decisions.
+Go inside the room where presidents make historic, high-stakes decisions.

 Key Takeaways

-• Leaders face immense pressure with incomplete information.
+• Leaders face immense stress and act on incomplete information.

 Who Should Read